WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-13-programming-microservices-net-core-3-1.md

 ### Controllers in the API Project

 I try to keep the controller methods as simple as possible.
 They only call different services and return a model or status to the client.
-They don't do any business logic.
+They don't contain any business logic.

 <script src="https://gist.github.com/WolfgangOfner/f619fa8437fba754134df3961ddd0f11.js"></script>

-The _mediator.Send is used to call a service using CQRS and the Mediator pattern.
+The _mediator.Send method is used to call a service using CQRS and the Mediator pattern.
 I will explain that in a later post.
 For now, it is important to understand that a service is called and that a Customer is returned.
 In case of an exception, a bad request and an error message are returned.

 My naming convention is that I use the name of the object, in that case, Customer.
 The HTTP verb will tell you what this action does.
 In this case, the post will create an object, whereas put would update an existing customer.